msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 **tools update**
 * The use of OpenAPI could allow the automation of some tedious manual steps still required by the tools, such as identifying the DPs of a new device.
-* It also opens up the possibility of new tools, like an 'automation tool', to build a better alternative to SmartLife.
+* It also opens up the possibility of new tools, like an 'automation tool', to build a more user-friendly alternative to existing APPs like SmartLife.

-_Interesting opportunities to evaluate._